KevinBjarnemark/Solfeggio-frequencies/README.md

 All references to articles are accessible through clickable links within the website.

-## Images, logo and favicon Information
+## Images, videos, logo and favicon Information

 - The images for this project was created and drawn using image editing softwares.
 - The favicon is a blend of the 'Grandstander' and the 'Luckiest Guy' google fonts.
 These fonts are free to use for both personal and commercial use.
+- The video found at the landing page was downloaded from pexels [(Link)](https://www.pexels.com/video/vibrating-speaker-856298/), click [here](https://www.pexels.com/@pixabay/) to explore more videos from this creator.

 ### Social Icons